- Learn & Explore

 - Get Involved

-The mission of SEEC’s Educational Outreach Program is to share its museum-based approach to learning, to positively influence the practices used in educating young children in early childhood and museum settings.
+The mission of CIEL is to share its museum-based approach to learning in an effort to positively influence the practices used in educating young children in early childhood and museum settings.

 This four-part series introduces educators to SEEC’s method of teaching through actual museum visits and encounters with real objects, children’s literature, and art.
 In this course, participants learn to plan effective museum visits and classroom-based lessons to support learning in content areas such as literacy, math, and history.